30 of the best leadership coaching quotes of all time (& their hidden messages)

 17. "If your actions inspire others to dream more, learn more, do more, and become more, you are a leader." – John Quincy Adams

-Whether you are a manager or executive, the true measure of leadership is how you inspire and motivate others to succeed.
+Whether you are a middle manager or executive, the true measure of leadership is how you inspire and motivate others to succeed.
 By setting a positive example, sharing your vision, and empowering others to take action, more leaders can help drive innovation, engagement, and success throughout their organizations.
 To be an excellent leader in your field, focus on inspiring others to reach their potential and become the best versions of themselves.

 18. "The challenge of leadership is to be strong but not rude; be kind, but not weak; be bold, but not bully; be thoughtful, but not lazy; be humble, but not timid; be proud, but not arrogant." – Jim Rohn